-After undoubtedly ticking off the Ballestas Islands and the national park, an afternoon wandering the streets of Paracas and dipping in and out of the market shops is in order.
+After undoubtedly ticking off the Ballestas Islands and the national park, an afternoon wandering the streets and dipping in and out of the market shops is in order.

 You’ll find that most of these are situated along the waterfront and they’re selling plenty of the classic souvenirs that you can pick up across Peru.

 Whether you’re looking for alpaca garments or a symbolic ornament, you’ll no doubt find something here for a decent price.